 CNET quotes the study’s author as being, “moderately disappointed in some of the major media brands” because his study actually found that “the suspected Russian trolls are so few that it is basically the normal amount of Russian trolls you would expect to be present in a high-profile online debate.”

 How could so many news outlets get this wrong?
 What does the study actually tell us?

 In order to understand that, the first thing is to look at what kind of data was actually collected and how Bay conducted analysis.
-There are lots of ways to set up a research project and there were plenty of directions that could be take.
+There are lots of ways to set up a research project and there were plenty of directions that could be taken.
 The author of this study is very clear that the study’s scope was limited to Twitter, and in fact, only reviewed publicly available tweets directed towards The Last Jedi’s director Rian Johnson.
 (No wonder he tweeted that the study was consistent with his experience online!)
 The author gathered over 1273 tweets aimed at Johnson during the 7 month period between the film’s release and mid-July 2018.

 When working with qualitative data, such as tweet content, during analysis it is necessary to organize the narrative (or segments of narrative) into groups in order to look for trends and patterns.
 Since qualitative analysis is by it’s nature more subjective than quantitative, it’s important to have a clear set of rules to work with.
 This is called coding.
 It’s kind of like putting fish into different buckets.

 Bay manually organized his collected tweets according to a specific criteria based on the language of the tweets and the kind of vocabulary used.
 Some qualitative analysis software exists, but in this case the author of the study did sentiment analysis without it (which isn’t unusual for a data set this small).
 In the end, of the total tweets collected, 967 were actually analyzed, removing errors or duplicate tweets.
 In this case, the study places the examined tweets into three buckets.
 Positive, negative, and neutral.